fpezzati/keymaster/README.md

 Error handling is no better with enums to me.
 After a brief experiment I decide to turn back on structs, maybe I am OOP biased, but they make more sense to me than enums.
 Way more easy..

 ## 20241110
+I was able to get better error handling and a full working authentication run.

+## 20241118
+I realize following things:
+- cookie I build are naive,
+- cookie building should not stay into idp file, the github.rs, but stay in server.
+What is in github.rs should only care about picking token and related username/email,
+- cookie I build is NOT secure and NOT httponly.
+How's that possible?